Skip to content

 numberField(obj,field)

 Helper function used by numberSort() to extract a field from an object and coerce it to a floating point number.
+It accepts either a string as the field name or a function to return the field value.

 js